bbkr/exodus/README.md

  (on insert post create or increase activity)
 ```

-This is common design of triggers usage to automatically aggregate some statistics.
+This is common usage of a trigger to automatically aggregate some statistics.
 Very useful and safe - doesn't matter which part of application adds new blog post,
 activities counter will always go up.

-However in sharding this causes a lot of trouble when inserting client data.
+However, when sharding this causes a lot of trouble when inserting client data.
 Let's say he has 4 blog posts and 4 activities.
 If posts are inserted first they bump activity counter through trigger and we have collision in `activties` table due to unexpected row.
 When activities are inserted first they are unexpectedly increased by posts inserts later, ending with invalid 8 activities total.